 Tatachilla Lutheran College has a comprehensive recycling program.
 This deliberate waste management strategy assists greatly with the reduction of College waste going to landfill.

-All classrooms, teaching spaces and staff areas have paper recycling bins which are collected by students on a weekly basis.
-This is collected by Suez for recycling into paper products.
+All classrooms, teaching spaces, and staff areas have paper recycling bins which are collected by students on a weekly basis.

-Additional recycling programs include W-Waste, batteries, light bulbs and ink cartridges.
+Additional recycling programs include E-Waste, batteries, light bulbs and stationary.

 Leftover recess and lunch scraps from the Junior School are collected daily by ‘Bettong Bucket’ monitors.
-These scraps are then fed to fauna residing in the EcoClassroom.
+These scraps are then fed to fauna residing in the EcoClassroom Sanctuary.

 Softfoot Marsupial Sanctuary Partnership

-In 2017 there will be an exciting new partnership between Softfoot Marsupial Sanctuary and Tatachilla Lutheran College where students will be involved in breeding and all aspects of long term management of endangered species.
-This includes Brush-tailed Bettongs, Spotted Quolls and Southern-brown Bandicoots.
-Students will have the opportunity to help with the care and eventual release of these endangered species into the wild offering a greater awareness about the current state of our environment and its ability to hold habitat.
+Tatachilla Lutheran College is partnered with Softfoot Marsupial Sanctuary in breeding and long term management of local endangered species, including the Brush-tailed Bettong.
+Students have the opportunity to help with the care and eventual release of these endangered species into the wild offering a greater awareness about the current state of our environment and its ability to hold habitat.